Take Control of the Privacy and Security

 Introduction

-My foray into digital privacy began with a personal experience, which I will share in a future post.
-For now, I want to focus on how you can regain control of your online life.
+My own dive into digital privacy started with a personal experience I’ll share in a future post.
+For now, let’s focus on how you can take control of your own online life.

 Passwords

-Passwords are meant to be our little secrets—pieces of information that only we should know.
-When it comes to security, there are three main factors of authentication:
+Passwords are supposed to be our little secrets, information only we know.
+Security generally comes down to three factors of authentication:

-- Something you have (like multi-factor authentication codes or security keys)
+2. Something you have (like a 2FA code or a security key)

-Typically, we can use more than one of these authentication methods, and we’ll dive into that in a later section.
-For now, passwords remain the default security method on nearly every platform.
-Sometimes, they’re the only option available, which makes it super important to be extra careful when creating them.
+You can layer more than one of these together, and we’ll get into that shortly.
+For now, passwords are still the default on nearly every platform.
+Sometimes they’re the only option, which makes getting them right non-negotiable.

 What is a Password Manager?